Things to do in Vilnius

 Gediminas Castle

 Standing guard over the city of Vilnius since the 13th century, the landmark Gediminas Castle was built by the founder of the city and has served as defence bastion, prison, and now major tourist attraction.
 Originally, the castle was made of wood, later clad in 10-foot (3m) thick stonewalls, and then all but destroyed by Russian troops in the 17th century.
 Now completely and carefully restored to its former glory, the top of the majestic octagonal tower provides a breath-taking view of the old city.
-It is the highest point in the Vilnius Old Town, which itself is a UNESCO-listed site.
+It's the highest point in the Vilnius Old Town, which itself is a UNESCO-listed site.

 Vilnius Cathedral